BreicheSinal/athlink/README.md

 ### AthLink is built using the following technologies:

-- This project uses [ReactJS](https://react.dev/) with [TypeScript](https://www.typescriptlang.org/) for the frontend.
-React is a JavaScript library for building dynamic and interactive user interfaces, and TypeScript adds static typing, improving code quality.
+- Frontend: the project uses [ReactJS](https://react.dev/) with [TypeScript](https://www.typescriptlang.org/).
+React is a JavaScript library for building dynamic and interactive user interfaces, and TypeScript adds static typing.

-- For the backend, the project is built with [Node.js](https://nodejs.org/en) and [Express.js](https://expressjs.com/).js, both implemented in TypeScript.
-Node.js is a runtime environment for JavaScript and  Express.js is a web application framework that runs on top of Node.js
+- Backend: the project is built with [Node.js](https://nodejs.org/en) and [Express.js](https://expressjs.com/), both implemented in TypeScript.
+Node.js is a runtime environment for JavaScript and Express.js is a web application framework that runs on top of Node.js.

 - The blockchain functionality is implemented using [Hardhat](https://hardhat.org/) and [Solidity](https://soliditylang.org/).
 Hardhat is a development environment for Ethereum, and Solidity is the smart contract programming language.
-All blockchain-related code is also written in TypeScript for consistency and better development experience.
+All blockchain-related code is also written in TypeScript for consistency.

 - Database: the project uses [MySQL](https://www.mysql.com/) with [TypeORM](https://typeorm.io/), a TypeScript-based ORM.
 This ensures type safety when defining entities and interacting with the database.